-Board approval is required for contracted services in excess of the legal bid limit of $84,100.
-Once again, the exception to this amount is public contract code agreements, which require Board approval if they exceed $175,000.
+Board approval is required for contracted services in excess of the legal bid limit of $88,300.
+Once again, the exception to this amount is public works project agreements, which require Board approval if they exceed $175,000.

 Board approval is required, regardless of the dollar amount, for (1) District use of off-campus facilities which require a lease, or (2) use of District facilities by outside organizations requiring a lease.

-A Certificate of Insurance from a contractor performing services is required if the services are performed at a District site.
-A minimum of $2,000,000 comprehensive general liability is required.
+A Certificate of Insurance and an Additional Insured Endorsement from a vendor or contractor performing services for the District is required.
+A minimum of $1,000,000 comprehensive general liability is required.
+A minimum of $1,000,000 comprehensive general liability with $2,000,000 aggregate is required.
+Excess liability in an amount of at least $2,000,000 is required.
+Higher risk Projects require a $3,000,000 umbrella Liability.
+District Insurance requirements are further discussed in the Guidelines to Contracts and Insurance.
 Certain large construction projects may require additional insurance.
-For construction performed under CIP2, the District has a mandatory Owner Controlled Insurance Program (OCIP) for all contracts in excess of $30,000.
+For construction performed under District Capital Improvement Programs, the District has a mandatory Owner Controlled Insurance Program (OCIP) for all contracts in excess of $30,000.

 Public Works Project Requirements

 The District has elected to become subject to the California Uniform Public Construction Cost Accounting Act.
 The Act provides for alternative bidding procedures when an agency performs public work by contract.

 CUPCCAA exempts this size of project from bidding requirements; the District will negotiate a contract.
 The Facilities Services Master Agreement will be used for this type of procurement.

 - $45,001-$175,000 - Informal Bid